-North Korea, US face new dynamic with South Korea's new leader
+Election brings new North Korea-US dynamic

 China has continued to call for dialogue to stabilize the situation on the Korean Peninsula and views the THAAD deployment with hostility.

-Though there's a concern that THAAD could up the ante in an arms race, Beijing's concerns largely have to do with the missile defense system's powerful radar, which could be used to monitor activity inside China, experts say.
+Though there's a concern that THAAD could up the ante in an arms race, Beijing's concerns largely have to do with the missile-defense system's powerful radar, which could be used to monitor activity inside China, experts say.

 South Korean businesses have been feeling the pinch in recent weeks due to the deployment, including Lotte, the conglomerate that owns the land where THAAD will be placed.